 Marti is still receiving offers on the court daily.
 On Tuesday, he was contacted by more than 10 interested buyers, including one in Washington D.C.
 Some have been mum on their personal details.

 "One guy, it seems like he's a pro.
 He's quite tall.
 He wouldn't lead on who he was, but he struck me as a basketball player and he seemed to know the court quite well," he said.

-Marti operates the Planet Lazer laser tag chain, which acquired the court by accident when his company bought a former Gold’s Gym property in Richmond.
+Marti operates the Planet Lazer laser tag chain, which acquired the court by accident when his company bought a former Gold's Gym property in Richmond.
 Before becoming a gym, the facility had been owned by B.C.
 Basketball.
 Marti said he has little connection to the Grizzlies franchise, which moved Memphis in 2001.
-The outpouring of interest from bidders and the media surprised him.
+He was surprised by the outpouring of interest from bidders and the media.